Should I visit Moldova?

 When we visited a Romani family near Soroca, we were offered a table full of food, whiskey, homemade bread, and even candy.
 Mr. Robert said ‘This is Moldovan hospitality’.
 Whoever comes through your door, it’s common to bring out all the good food no matter what time of the day it is.
 Very similar to Korea in that sense.
 He kept insisting that I should bring my dad here because I said the way he offers food and drink is similar to my dad’s.
 Maybe someday I will.

 This is Moldovan hospitality.

-There was certainly several moments that reminded me of the unhappiness of Eric Weiner in Moldova.
+There were certainly several moments that reminded me of the unhappiness of Eric Weiner in Moldova.
 After traveling to 10 countries for his book, he said he enjoyed visiting all those countries except Moldova.
 For me, the rigid atmosphere in some places was hard to get used to.
 A Moldovan train conductor just stood and watched me when I was struggling with my bags like he wasn’t allowed to engage with a passenger.
 People don’t hold doors for each other.
 I don’t hear back ‘You’re welcome’.
-Looks like smile and laughter aren’t part of the common language.
+Looks like smiles and laughter aren’t part of the common language.

 Cultural differences and understanding foreign cultures are why we travel and why travel is so important to grow.
 Witnessing other cultures allows you to reflect your own knowledge of the world.
 In that way, Moldova was certainly an interesting country.